nocomplexity/SecurityArchitecture/prevention/hardening.md

 Using hardening is a great way to make your IT less vulnerable.

 Hardening should be done for every hardware and software object.
 Hardening can be a lot of work.
 But more and more good products have good defaults.
-Choosing an already hardened software solution, like a hardened Operation System can save you a lot of work and makes you less vulernable for cyber security risks.
+Choosing an already hardened software solution, like a hardened Operating System can save you a lot of work and makes you less vulnerable for cyber security risks.

 ## Kubernetes Hardening Guidance